- General Best Practices

 Deployment: it's our word for the process that takes your website from an initial idea to live.
 For some, the process is exciting.
 For others, it can be stressful.
 For most, it is a combination of the two.
 But that's why we are here.

 So, you've signed on the dotted line for a website redesign project — now what?
-Here's a quick overview of what you can expect from what we refer to as Deployment.
+Here's a quick overview of what you can expect, including:

-Your project will get assigned to a designated deployment team, which is made up of a project manager, designer, and front-end developer (and potentially some additional specialists, depending on the scope of your project).
+We hand-pick the best-suited people for the job.
+You will work with a designated deployment team– made up of a project manager, designer, and front-end developer (and potentially some additional specialists, depending on the scope of your project).

 Your team serves as your coach, guide, task master, cheerleader, and on occasion, your therapist.